 Well hellloooo internet friends!
 Sorry for the hiatus, but I’m back today to show you my “ugly sweater” I wore for Christmas yesterday and a dessert recipe you can use for any party really not just Christmas.
 Let’s dive on in.

-Now, in no means am I a chef.
-In fact, I hate cooking, mainly because of the cleaning afterwards.
-My boyfriend is the one in the relationship that cooks, but my mom has been making these cookies ever since I can remember and i LOVE them.
+Now, by no means am I a chef.
+In fact, I hate cooking, mainly because of the cleaning afterward.
+My mom has been making these cookies ever since I can remember and I LOVE them.
 They’re so good and sugary and probably really bad for you, but aren’t all delicious things?

 This is the first year I’ve made them all by myself so snaps for me!
 My parents live in Indiana and couldn’t make it to California for Christmas so my mom passed the torch to me to make the cookies.
 If you’ve never heard of rosettes, be prepared to have your mind blown…and I’m sorry (not sorry) for introducing you to these fried sugary goodness…es?

 1 cup sugar

 1/2 cup flour